cbalantic/cbalantic.github.io/_posts/2022-03-07-Install-BirdNET-Windows-RStudio.md

                         '[[', 1)), '.csv')

 # Customize any other params as desired:
-# (currently setting these to BirdNET defaults, but thinking ahead to R function)
+# (currently set these to BirdNET defaults, but thinking ahead to R function)
 ovlp <- 0.0
 sens <- 1.0
 minconf <- 0.1
 customlist <- NULL

-# Loop through your audio folder and process each wave using BirdNET:
+# Loop through audio folder and process each wave using BirdNET:
 for (i in 1:length(recIDs)) {
   cat(paste0('Working on ', i, ' of ', length(recIDs), ': ', recIDs[i], '\n'))
   setwd('C:/WhateverYouNamedYourLocalBirdNETFolder/')